 Financial markets and the overall economy go through periods of ups and downs.
 But that doesn't mean a down week in the stock market qualifies as a recession—economic analysts focus on business cycles on the scale of months to years.
-When it comes to determining when the U.S. has entered or emerged from a recession, the National Bureau of Economic Research (NBER) is considered the official arbiter.
+Recessions are widespread and typically impact almost every sector of the economy.

 What Causes a Recession?

-It can also be due to the collapse of an asset bubble; this was a major factor in kicking off the Great Recession of the late 2000s.
+- Asset bubble collapses: This was a major factor in kicking off the Great Recession of the late 2000s.
 Lax lending standards led to a wave of mortgage default and foreclosure, which caused the housing sector to collapse and pull the American economy into a full-on recession.